levavakian/howm/README.md

 Press `Mod4-Backspace`

 #### Builtin Commands
-Some commands have builtin keyboard shortcuts, namely;
+Some commands have builtin keyboard shortcuts, namely:

 `Mod4-t: x-terminal-emulator`

 `Mod4-w: google-chrome`

 `Mod4-p: XDG_CURRENT_DESKTOP=GNOME gnome-control-center`

 `Mod4-i: xdg-open .`

 More commands can be added to the builtin commands in `config.go`.